‘Bloodbath’ at the Washington Post as Jeff Bezos lays off roughly one-third of staff

 During the call, Murray noted that the Post was getting rid of the publication’s sports team, which had long been an integral part of the paper, though he did say some members of the desk would remain in a new section covering the culture of sports.

-Murray also revealed that the paper would be “shrinking” its foreign news bureaus and drastically altering its local coverage.
+Murray also revealed that the paper would be “shrinking” its foreign news bureaus and drastically altering its local metro coverage.
 The publication’s flagship podcast, Post Reports, will also be suspended amid this “strategic reset.”
+On top of that, its book review section was essentially dismantled.

 “We can’t be everything to everyone,” Murray said in his note to staff.
 “But we must be indispensable where we compete.
 That means continually asking why a story matters, who it serves and how it gives people a clearer understanding of the world and an advantage in navigating it.”